-Divorce can be devastating; however, uncontested divorces are often less devastating to your finances and sanity than contested ones.
+Divorce can be devastating; however, uncontested divorces are often less overwhelming to your finances and sanity than contested ones.
 Your divorce does not have to become a soap opera.

 This article provides a general overview of the uncontested divorce process in Utah.
-If after reading this article, you still have questions about obtaining an uncontested divorce, contact a local family law attorney for advice.
+If you have questions about obtaining an uncontested divorce, contact a local family law attorney for advice.

-Uncontested divorces are an option available to divorcing Utah couples with or without children.
-These types of divorces are generally less expensive and faster than traditional divorces because you avoid the expense of attorneys, custody evaluations and hiring experts for trial.
+Uncontested divorces (sometimes called “quickie divorces) are an option available to divorcing Utah couples with or without children.
+Typically, an uncontested divorce is generally less expensive and faster than traditional divorces because you avoid the expense of attorneys, custody evaluations, and hiring experts for trial.